nicm42/100-days-of-code-v2/log3.md

 **Day 59: 8th June 2021**
 I finally made a decision about the image, but then I had to fiddle around with ways of adding it to get it to do what I wanted.
 It looks good now though.

+**Day 60: 9th June 2021**
+Did this week's Weekly Web Dev Challenge.
+Once I remembered what I was doing (you have to tell the eventlistener that you want to listen for a click...) it was easy.
+So I did the stretch goal.
+It's annoying that you can't style the radio buttons, but it turns out that creating your own in CSS is really easy.